 - Complete blood count which may reveal anemia and changes to the red blood cells.

 - Biochemical profile to evaluate the overall health of your cat, especially the kidneys.

 - X-rays to check for lead objects lodged in the body.

 - Gastric decontamination to remove lead from the gastrointestinal tract by inducing vomiting, enema or surgery to remove lead objects.

 - Chelation therapy.
-This is a medication which is given either by injection or tablet.
-It combines to lead in the blood and is excreted out in the urine.
+This is a medication that is given either by injection or tablet.
+It binds to lead in the blood and is excreted out in the urine.